Ensemble properties of high frequency data and intraday trading rules: Introduction

 The paper proceeds as follow.
 In subsection 1.1 we briefly describe the data used within this study, while Section 2 is devoted to the presentation of the model and to parameter calibration.
-Section 3 deals with the construction of density forecasts, and Section 4 describes the trading strategy and provides the empirical results.
-Section 5 concludes.
+Section 3 presents the version of the model suitable to describe a wider daily window of market activity.
+Section 4 deals with the construction of density forecasts, and Section 5 describes the trading strategy and reports the empirical results.
+Section 6 concludes.